-Space is one of the key things to consider when buying the best treadmill as they’re not the smallest pieces of home gym equipment.
-Some models can be bulky, while others with a wide incline variety require greater space.
-If you feel this is something that you’re lacking, then a folding treadmill may be a better option, or even an under-desk treadmill if you simply want to get some extra steps in.
-Speeds will vary on different models too, so make sure you take them into account.
-There’s nothing worse than training for a marathon but finding you can outrun your treadmill.
+Space is one of the key things to consider when buying a treadmill as they’re not a small piece of kit.
+Some models can be bulky, while others with wide incline capabilities require greater space.
+If this is something that you’re lacking, then a folding treadmill may be a better option, or even an under-desk treadmill if you simply want to clock up some extra steps.
+Speeds will also vary on different models, so make sure you take them into account.
+There’s nothing worse than training for a marathon to find that you can outrun your treadmill.

 Best treadmills to buy right now